AguaClara/Textbook/Filtration/EStaRS_Design.rst

 .. figure:: ../Images/figure_body_d_and_n.png
     :width: 70%
     :align: center
-    :alt: flowchart showing how the filter size is determined, interal image
+    :alt: flowchart showing how the filter size is determined, internal image

     This flowchart shows the way the plant flow is used with the available pipe diameters to determine an appropriate size and number of filters based on the total plant flow.